lukegriffiths/trampolines/README.md

 Trampolines are popular among Swedish families.
 Thanks to their size and distinct shape, they can be detected in an aerial photo.
 To collect data on trampoline ownership, I apply an instance of Inception ResNet to a large set of aerial photos of Swedish neighborhoods taken between 2006 and 2018.

+## Data

+### Image data

+Image data is loaded from Google static maps API.
+Run get_images.py to download the files.
+This requires a api_key.env text file for the API key.

+### Labelling data

+I used https://github.com/tzutalin/labelImg to label the data according to the YOLO formatting standard.

+Images are split into train and validation sets.

+├───images
+│   ├───train
+│   └───validation
+└───labels
+    ├───train
+    └───validation

 ## Installation

 ### Environment